francisco-alier/francisco-alier/README.md

 ### Hello!
 My name is Francisco and I am a Data Scientist currently working at Liberty Mutual Group.
 With more than 7 years of experience in the insurance industry, I started out as an Actuary and slowly and steadily moved into Data Science 👨🏼‍💻

-### When I am not programming you can most likely find me trecking in the nature 🌳 and/or drinking a beer 🍺
+### When I am not programming you can most likely find me trekking in the nature 🌳 and/or drinking a beer 🍺
 ***

 Main topics of interest: